AIMultiple ResearchAIMultiple ResearchAIMultiple Research

 • Execute GPU-based long-running training tasks, choosing between one-time or scheduled automated retraining

-• Deploy functions to a task Queue with automated retries, callbacks, and task status querie
+• Deploy functions to a task queue with automated retries, callbacks, and task status query.

-• Customize autoscaling rules, granting control over maximum user waiting times.
+• Customize autoscaling rules, optimizing user waiting times.

 Cerebrium AI offers a diverse selection of GPUs, including H100’s, A100’s, A5000’s,with a total of over 8 GPU types available.
 Cerebrium allows users to define their environment with infrastructure-as-code and direct access to code without the need for S3 bucket management.